kippnorcal/jobvite/README.md

 FROM_ADDRESS=
 TO_ADDRESS=

-DB_SERVER=
-DB=
-DB_USER=
-DB_PWD=
-DB_SCHEMA=
+# Google Cloud Storage Settings
+CANDIDATES_CLOUD_FOLDER=
+JOBS_CLOUD_FOLDER=
+CANDIDATE_TABLE=

+# Google Cloud Credentials
+GOOGLE_APPLICATION_CREDENTIALS=
+GBQ_PROJECT=
+BUCKET=
 ```

 ### Running the Job

-Run for yesterdays candidates.
+Regular run for new candidates.
+Will query Jobvite API for record updates based since the most recent timestamp in the data warehouse.

 ```
 $ docker run -t jobvite
 ```

-Optionally, you can run it with start/end date arguments to pull more than just yesterday's candidates.
+Optionally, you can run it with start/end date arguments to pull candidates from a period of time.
 ```
-$ docker run -it jobvite --start-date='2019-07-01' --end-date='2019-07-31'
+$ docker run -t jobvite --start-date='2025-07-01' --end-date='2025-07-31'
 ```

-### Testing

-To execute tests, run:
-* `pipenv run pytest`

 ## Maintenance